Doxuno

 WORKPLACE CONDUCT AND HUMAN RIGHTS

 The Employee shall comply with all Employer policies, including the Employer's workplace conduct, anti-harassment, and health and safety policies.
 The Employer is committed to providing a workplace free from discrimination and harassment in accordance with the applicable provincial human rights legislation (including the Human Rights Code, R.S.O.
 1990, c.
-H.19 in Ontario and equivalent provincial codes) and the Canadian Human Rights Act, R.S.C.
+H.19 in Ontario and equivalent provincial codes) or, for federally regulated employers, the Canadian Human Rights Act, R.S.C.
 1985, c.
 H-6.
 Violations of these policies may result in disciplinary action up to and including termination for just cause.

 10.